Saint Peter: Burial

 Catholic tradition holds that Peter's inverted crucifixion occurred in the gardens of Nero, with the burial in Saint Peter's tomb nearby.

-Caius in his Disputation Against Proclus (A.D.
-198), preserved in part by Eusebius, relates this of the places in which the remains of the apostles Peter and Paul were deposited: "I can point out the trophies of the apostles.
+Caius in his Disputation Against Proclus (AD 198), preserved in part by Eusebius, relates this of the places in which the remains of the apostles Peter and Paul were deposited: "I can point out the trophies of the apostles.
 For if you are willing to go to the Vatican or to the Ostian Way, you will find the trophies of those who founded this Church."

-According to Jerome, in his work De Viris Illustribus (A.D.
-392), "Peter was buried at Rome in the Vatican near the triumphal way where he is venerated by the whole world."
+According to Jerome, in his work De Viris Illustribus (AD 392), "Peter was buried at Rome in the Vatican near the triumphal way where he is venerated by the whole world."
+The Liber Pontificalis states that he was buried on 29 June (the corrupted Liberian Catalogue gives it as the date of his death).
+Some authors have argued that the date was deliberately chosen to replace an old Roman festival, but this seems unlikely.

 In the early 4th century, the Emperor Constantine I decided to honour Peter with a large basilica.
 Because the precise location of Peter's burial was so firmly fixed in the belief of the Christians of Rome, the church to house the basilica had to be erected on a site that was not convenient to construction.
 The slope of the Vatican Hill had to be excavated, even though the church could much more easily have been built on level ground only slightly to the south.
 There were also moral and legal issues, such as demolishing a cemetery to make room for the building.
 The focal point of the Basilica, both in its original form and in its later complete reconstruction, is the altar located over what is said to be the point of Peter's burial.